Learn how to organize all aspects of your life using a bullet journal!

 For example maybe a daily journal planner for small jobs like wiping down benchtops, as well as a weekly, monthly, and yearly cleaning and to-do list.

-An open-ended repair or errand list is also a great idea as you can write down those odd tasks that need doing like cleaning the gutters or checking smoke alarms then schedule them in so they actually get done.
+An open-ended repair or errand list is also a great idea as you can write down those odd tasks that need doing like cleaning the gutters or checking smoke alarms then schedule them so they actually get done.

 Another great suggestion is keeping a list of items you need to buy.
 It can be easy to forget you need more batteries for the torch or a lightbulb for the kitchen light.